Achievement

 Exceeding personal expectations.

-of ATAR seekers from the Class of 2021 achieved at or above their predicted score, with some students achieving 15 points higher than they expected.
+of ATAR seekers from the Class of 2024 achieved above their predicted score, with some achieving 18 points higher than expected.
+97% of the group said they were happy with their results.

 99.90